Christian Goldbach: Early life

 Born in the Duchy of Prussia's capital Königsberg, part of Brandenburg-Prussia, Goldbach was the son of a pastor.
 He studied at the Royal Albertus University.
-After finishing his studies he went on long educational voyages from 1710 to 1724 through Europe, visiting other German states, England, The Netherlands, Italy, and France, meeting with many famous mathematicians, such as Gottfried Leibniz, Leonhard Euler, and Nicholas I Bernoulli.
+After finishing his studies he went on long educational trips from 1710 to 1724 through Europe, visiting other German states, England, the Netherlands, Italy, and France, meeting with many famous mathematicians, such as Gottfried Leibniz, Leonhard Euler, and Nicholas I Bernoulli.
 These acquaintances started Goldbach's interest in mathematics.
-He briefly attended Oxford University in 1713 and, while he was there, Goldbach learned mathematics from mathematical scholars John Wallis and Isaac Newton.
+He briefly attended Oxford University in 1713 and, while he was there, Goldbach studied mathematics with John Wallis and Isaac Newton.
 Also, Goldbach's travels fostered his interest in philology, archaeology, metaphysics, ballistics, and medicine.
 Between 1717 and 1724, Goldbach published his first few papers which, while minor, credited his mathematical ability.
-Back in Königsberg he got acquainted with Georg Bernhard Bilfinger and Jakob Hermann.
+Back in Königsberg, he became acquainted with Georg Bernhard Bilfinger and Jakob Hermann.

 Saint Petersburg Academy of Sciences

 Goldbach followed Bilfinger and Hermann to the newly opened St. Petersburg Academy of Sciences in 1725.
 Christian Wolff had invited and had written recommendations for all the Germans who traveled to Saint Petersburg for the academy except Goldbach.
 Goldbach wrote to the president-designate of the academy, petitioning for a position in the academy, using his past publications and knowledge in medicine and law as qualifications.
 Goldbach was then hired to a five-year contract as a professor of mathematics and historian of the academy.
 As historian of the academy, he recorded each academy meeting from the opening of the school in 1725 until January 1728.
 Goldbach worked with famous mathematicians like Leonhard Euler, Daniel Bernoulli, Johann Bernoulli, and Jean le Rond d'Alembert.
-Goldbach also played a part in Euler's decision to academically pursue mathematics instead of medicine, cementing mathematics as the premier research field of the academy in the 1730's.
+Goldbach also played a part in Euler's decision to academically pursue mathematics instead of medicine, cementing mathematics as the premier research field of the academy in the 1730s.